-THG 403 Philosophy of Ministry
+THG 403 Philosophy of Ministry3 hrsPrerequisite: None

 This course is a study of the development and utilization of a biblical philosophy of ministry.
 Areas of study include leadership, success, outreach, education, worship and separation.
-The course would help the student formulate a Philosophy of Ministry that is

-Biblical and practical to the need of the church today.
+The course would help the student formulate a Philosophy of Ministry that is Biblical and practical to the need of the church today.